 Faces Found includes images of the famous and unknown, adults and children, white and black, Boone County’s elite and Boone County’s working class.
 The exhibit features only 92 photographs but Faces Found celebrates a phenomenal photographic history of Boone County that brings alive for us the sublimely beautiful, proud and honest personalities as revealed in our forbearer’s stoic, thoughtful, and sometimes handsome faces.

 The exhibit’s curators include Dr. Laurel Wilson, Howard Wilson, Carolyn Spier, Karen M. Miller, Tim Trogdon, Mary Waters, Nancy Thomas, graphic designer Suhey Campos and Boone County History & Culture Executive Director, Chris Campbell.
-The exhibit will be on display through early November 2019.
+The exhibit will be on display through mid-January 2020.

 About the Boone County History & Culture Center

 The Boone County History & Culture Center (formerly the Boone County Historical Museum & Galleries) is a 29-year-old venue.
 The Center’s main building, owned and operated by the 95-year-old Boone County Historical Society, is always admission-free and includes a museum store, a genealogical library and the Montminy Art Gallery.
 The society is a nonprofit organization that depends on grants, donations, and membership dollars.